Installation and Login

 NAS is the acronym for Network Attached Storage.
 NAS devices are mainly used as file servers by business users, and there are more and more users using Network Attached Storage for backup.
-Backing up to a NAS device can save users' local storage as well as provide more robust reliability and security for the backed up data.
-To back up your important data to a NAS, professional backup to NAS software is needed.
+Backing up to a NAS device can save users' local storage as well as provide more robust reliability and security for the backed-up data.
+To back up your important data to a NAS, a professional backup software is needed.

-Best Free NAS/Cloud Backup software - AOMEI Backupper
+Best Free NAS Backup software - AOMEI Backupper

-AOMEI Backupper, the best free backup software for Windows 11/10/8.1/8/7/Vista/XP, can help you with NAS backup.
-It offers you four backup types: System/Disk/Partition/File Backup.
-You are allowed to back up to local disks, external hard drives, USB flash drives, and network location.
-If you want to back up to cloud, the File Backup and Sync features are applicable.
-Follow the guidance below to backup files to NAS or cloud clients.
-You can also learn how to backup files from NAS here.
+AOMEI Backupper, the best free backup software for Windows 11/10/8.1/8/7, can help you with NAS backup.
+It offers you 4 main backup types: System/Disk/Partition/File Backup.
+You are allowed to back up to local disks, external hard drives, USB flash drives, and network locations.
+Follow the guidance below to back up files to NAS or cloud clients.
+You can also learn how to back up files from NAS here.

 Storage Management in AOMEI Backupper